-Grapes are a great source of phytonutrients, mainly phenols and polyphenols, and contain other important vitamins such as vitamin K, vitamin A, vitamin C, vitamin B6, thiamine, riboflavin, niacin and folate.
-They also contain minerals like potassium, calcium, magnesium, phosphorus and sodium.
-Grapes have high water content that helps keep the body hydrated, and also contain dietary fiber, healthy carbs, antioxidants and moderate amount of protein.
+Grapes are a great source of phytonutrients, mainly phenols, and polyphenols, and contain other important vitamins such as vitamin K, A, C, and vitamin B6.
+They are also rich in thiamine, riboflavin, niacin, and folate, and contain minerals like potassium, calcium, magnesium, phosphorus, and sodium.
+Grapes have high water content that helps in keeping the body hydrated, and also contain dietary fiber, healthy carbs, antioxidants, and a moderate amount of protein.
 Flavonoids, like myricetin and quercetin, in grapes help the body to reduce the damage caused by free radicals and slow down aging.
-Due to its high nutrient content, grapes also play an important role in ensuring a healthy and active life.
+Due to their high nutrient content, grapes also play an important role in ensuring a healthy and active life.

 Health Benefits of Grapes

 Grapefruits are both healthy and tasty at the same time.
 Some of the great benefits of grapes include their ability to treat constipation, indigestion, fatigue, kidney disorders, bone health, macular degeneration, and the prevention of cataracts.

 Due to their well-known therapeutic value, grapes can be used as a cure for asthma.
 In addition to that, the hydrating power of grapes is also high, which increases the moisture present in the lungs and reduces asthmatic events.

 Grapes are a wonderful source of micro-nutrients like copper, iron, and manganese, all of which are important in the formation and strength of the bones.
 Adding grapes to your diet on a regular basis can prevent the onset of age-related conditions like osteoporosis.
 Manganese is an extremely important element in the body, which aids in everything from protein metabolism, collagen formation, and nervous system functioning.

 Prevent Heart Diseases